 Click here to watch a video of our mission trip to Honduras in 2011.

 How you can help

 We ask you to please consider a gift to the Sister Water Project.
 Click here to donate online or mail your donation to The Sisters of St. Francis, c/o Sister Water Project, 3390 Windsor Ave., Dubuque, IA 52001-1311.

-As of February 2013, we have completed 50 well projects in Africa and two water systems in Honduras.
-We currently have five wells in the process of being built in Africa.
-To see a complete list of where are projects are located, click here.
+As of July 2014, we have completed/restored over 61 well projects in Tanzania and two water systems in Honduras.
+To see a complete list of where our projects are located, click here.